Kópavogur Church

 Work on it began in 1958 and it was opened on December 16, 1963.
-The architectural style of Kópavogskirkja is modernist.
+The architectural style of Kópavogur Church is modernist.
 Its architecture is unusual, it is the cross section of two wide arches.
 A curved arch protrudes in each direction with smaller arches extending below.
 Its profile is prominent in the Kópavogur town seal.

 Architect Hörður Bjarnason together with Ragnar Emilsson designed this church.
 The church attracts the attention of both Icelanders and foreign tourists.
-The altarpiece in the church was set up in 1990 and is by artist Steinunni Þórarinsdóttir.
+The altarpiece in the church was set up in 1990 and is by artist Steinunn Þórarinsdóttir.

 Artist Barbara Árnason (1911–1975) designed various pictures that are in the church.